benjaminselfridge/propcheck/README.md

 Thm: [a => b, b => c] |- a => c
 ```

+This output says that the proof supplied demonstrates the formula a =>
+c is valid, given the top-level assumptions a => b and b => c.

 To see the entire proof as parsed by check, use the -p option:

 ```